rust-lang/rfcs/text/3013-conditional-compilation-checking.md

 control the behavior of checking condition names.

 One possible source of problems may come from build scripts (`build.rs` files) that add `--cfg` options that Cargo is not aware of.
-For exaple, if a `Cargo.toml` file did _not_ define a feature flag of `foo`, but the `build.rs` file added a `--cfg feature="foo"` option, then source code could use `foo` in a condition.
+For example, if a `Cargo.toml` file did _not_ define a feature flag of `foo`, but the `build.rs` file added a `--cfg feature="foo"` option, then source code could use `foo` in a condition.
 My guess is that this is rare, and that a Crater run will expose this kind of problem.